 - Cyclone season is November to April.
-See Additional information for more detailed advice.
+See Additional information.

 - Australia is represented in Fiji by an Acting High Commissioner following the expulsion of the Australian High Commissioner in 2009.
 The Australian High Commission in Suva continues to operate normally.

 - Be a smart traveller.
 Before heading overseas:

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy